A Guide to Setting Up Family Investment Company (FIC)

 What is a Family Investment Company?

-How do you fund a Family Investment Company?
+How is a Family Investment Company taxed?